tychosoft/moderncli/FEATURES.md

 Support for filesystem, posix file functions, and file scanning closures.
 This header presumes a c++ compiler with filesystem runtime support.

+## func.hpp

+Separate header for mostly async and template optimized functions.
+Some of this used to be part of tasks.hpp.

 ## hash.hpp

 Thread-safe consistent hash support for cross-platform distributed computing.